maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="minaexp"></a>
 ### `MIN`(*aexp*,...)

-Returns the largest number in the provided list, `MIN(7,5)` returns 5.
+Returns the smallest number in the provided list, `MIN(7,5)` returns 5.
 This functionality is also available as an operator, where this same call would be written `7 MIN 5`.

 #### Variations:

 The "functional" style of `MIN` was used in Micropolis BASIC, and likely others.

+Tymshare SUPER BASIC allows any number of expressions in the functional style, this is not currently supported.

 #### See also: